 Autumn in the studios

-On fall art tours, treasure hunters find vivid colors everywhere they look.
+On fall art tours, treasure hunters strike gold (and orange and red).

 © Beth Gauper